 (End of Fiscal Year)

-Each year the Department of the Treasury in consultation with the Office of Management and Budget publish the consolidated financial statements of the U.S. government, which GAO audits.
+Each year, the Department of the Treasury (in consultation with the Office of Management and Budget) publishes the consolidated financial statements of the U.S. government, which GAO audits.
 A more complete picture of the government’s fiscal condition requires looking at both the federal budget and the financial report.
 Together, both types of statements show that the federal government is on an unsustainable fiscal path.

 Unpacking the Financial Report of the U.S. Government